- Alumni & Donors

-The course will discuss these issues as they are debated in international arena while global leaders and development stakeholders are negotiating the design of the agenda for development after 2015.
-While we are about changing the paradigm of development, possibly switching to sustainable development goals, as opposed to the millennium development goals, how does health fit in the new picture, and what are the risks the international community is taking with regard to specific situations in the Global South?
+Our concentration in Global Health will discuss these issues as they are debated (or not) in the international arena.
+While we have changed the paradigm of development, possibly switching to sustainable development goals, as opposed to the millennium development goals, how does health fit in the new picture, and what are the risks the international community is taking with regard to specific situations in the Global South?
 The issues at stake are such, that health is not anymore in the hands of the doctors alone, or even public health specialists, but is become an everyday everywhere concern for policy makers facing increasing demand with ageing populations, non communicable diseases’ burden, effects of climate change and environmental threats.

 In this global context, the need for improved level of expertise in International Health and Global Health, both internationally and in low and middle-income partner countries, is huge.
 Current nutrition, health, population and HIV/AIDS situation analysis in a global context of financial and economic crisis, particularly the health sector human resource crisis, as well as increased donor funding coupled with weakened management and institutions at country level, call for training expertise worldwide to accompany new ideas as well as new financial instruments and global public and private partnerships for health globally and at country level.
 Policy makers, strategists, and administrators should feel confident working with health specialists and medical personnel.
 Our focus at PSIA is to work in relation to improving health situation and responses predominantly, and not exclusively, in low-income and emerging countries, with a strong emphasis on the poorest countries, and the poorest people where ever they live, in rich countries as well as in emerging economies.